codekarimi/PHP_PROJECT/Hospital management system/README.md

     - Import the database schema from the `database/hospital_db.sql` file.

 4. **Update Database Connection:**
-    - Open the `config.php` file and update the database connection settings:
+    - Open the `connection.php` file and update the database connection settings:
       ```php
       <?php
       $servername = "localhost";